Possible resolution of a spacetime singularity with field transformations: Summary and Discussion

 There are, however, still some open questions, and the significance of our approach is not yet clear.
 For instance, since we have considered only highly symmetric background solutions, we do not know if perturbations around this background remain regular or not.
 Another issue is the change of the spacetime causality through the metric transformation.
 Even though the resultant theory after the transformation is equivalent to the original one except for the singularity, interpretations of physical laws in the new theory should be significantly different from the original one especially from the point of spacetime causality.
 We should also mention that our approach is apparently not applicable to all types of spacetime singularities.
 Therefore the classification of singularities along with similar directions to our work may be a not only necessary but also interesting issue.

-Despite these issues, our approach to hide/resolve spacetime singularities may reveal new interesting insights into spacetime singularities, and it could give a hint to overcome singularities in a class of gravitational theories without invoking a theory of quantum gravity.
+Despite these issues, our approach to hide/resolve spacetime singularities with field transformations may reveal new interesting insights into spacetime singularities, and it could give a hint to overcome singularities in a class of gravitational theories without invoking a theory of quantum gravity.

-{\it Acknowlegments. } We would like to thank Guillem Dom\`enech for useful comments and fruitful discussions.
+\acknowledgments We would like to thank Guillem Dom\`enech for useful comments and fruitful discussions.
 A.N. would like to thank Stefano Liberati for an illuminating discussion.
 We also would like to thank the Yukawa Institute for Theoretical Physics at Kyoto University, where discussions during the YITP symposium YKIS2018a ``General Relativity -- The Next Generation --" were useful to complete this work.
 A.N. is supported in part by a JST grant ``Establishing a Consortium for the Development of Human Resources in Science and Technology''.
-This work was also partly supported by the JSPS Grant-in-Aid for Scientific Research No.16H01092(A.N.) and JP16K17688(C.Y.).
+This work was also partly supported by the JSPS Grant-in-Aid for Scientific Research No.16H01092(A.N.), JP16K17688 and JP19H01895(C.Y.).
 This work is supported in part by MEXT grant Nos.
 15H05888 and 15K21733.